soxueren/atsd/integration/stata/README.md

 Execute the following command in the Stata console: `set odbcdriver ansi`

-This confugurea Stata to interface with ODBC in ANSI mode to prevent string values from being truncated.
+This confugures Stata to interface with ODBC in ANSI mode to prevent string values from being truncated.

 ### Load Data using Import Wizard